salcedoe/MtMdocs/docs/matlabBasics/MatlabIntro.md

 As we move forward, we will assume that you are already familiar with the [MATLAB Desktop](https://www.mathworks.com/help/matlab/learn_matlab/desktop.html), especially the Command Window (and command line), the Workspace, and the Current folder.
 A lot of this information and more can be found in the freely available [MATLAB Onramp tutorial](https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted), which you should definitely complete before going forward with this resource.
 You should also know what a live script is and [how to create one](https://www.mathworks.com/help/matlab/matlab_prog/create-live-scripts.html).

 That's right.
-You're going to have to learn some stuff of this stuff on your own.
+You're going to have to learn some of this stuff on your own.

 But you can handle it.